theleoborges/imminent/README.md

 core.async will also swallow exceptions by default and this is in contrast with what imminent provides as you can see in the [Exception Handling](#exception-handling) section.

+Additionally the thread pool backing up core.async is for CPU-bound computations only - given enough blocking computations, the pool might starve.
+As stated under [Blocking IO](#blocking-io), imminent mitigates this by using a ForkJoinPool.

 ### Why not use reactive frameworks?

 Frameworks such as [RxJava](https://github.com/Netflix/RxJava) , [reagi](https://github.com/weavejester/reagi) and others are useful when you have data which is naturally modelled as signals.
 This includes things such as reading user keyboard input, mouse movement and pretty much anything which is time-dependant and generates a continuous flow of values.

+To put it another way, they provide a way to model mutable state.

 It can be overkill for one-off parallel computations - i.e.: a stream that emits a single value and then terminates.

 Imminent provides the semantics needed for working with these one-off parallel computations as well as several combinators which can be used to combine and coordinate between them.
 A complex-enough project will likely benefit from a mix of the 3 approaches.